waikato-datamining/shallow-flow/README.md

 ## Installation

-Install latest code from repos into a virtual environment (use `-h` to see full list of options):
+Install the latest code from repos into a virtual environment (use `-h` to see full list of options):

 ```bash
 ./install.sh -l